Stylebreeder: Exploring and Democratizing Artistic Styles through Text-to-Image Models: Experiments

 \subsection{Discovering Diverse Artistic Styles}

-The rising popularity of generated art has led to a vast array of user-generated content, showcasing a diverse spectrum of artistic styles.
+The rising popularity of generated art has led to a vast array of user-generated content showcasing a diverse spectrum of artistic styles.
 However, a key challenge remains: how can we effectively discover and categorize these styles?
-Our goal is to cluster user-generated images into stylistically similar groups to uncover unique styles.
+We aim to cluster user-generated images into stylistically similar groups to uncover unique styles.
 Formally, our dataset, denoted as $\mathcal{D}$, consists of $N$ images.
 We employ a pre-trained text-to-image model $M_\Theta$, parameterized by weights $\theta$ and a token embedding space $V$.
 Firstly, we convert the images into a set of $N$ style embeddings using a state-of-the-art feature extractor $F$, specifically CSD \cite{somepalli2024measuring}, which uses a Vision Transformer (ViT)~\cite{dosovitskiy2020image} backbone to map images into a $d$-dimensional vector space representing their style descriptors.
-CSD has shown superior performance in style-matching tasks across datasets like DomainNet, WikiArt, and LAION-Styles, outperforming models like DINO which focus more on semantic content.
+CSD has shown superior performance in style-matching tasks across datasets like DomainNet, WikiArt, and LAION-Styles, outperforming models like DINO, which focus more on semantic content.
 This conversion results in a set of embeddings $Z = \cup_N F(\mathbf{x}_i)$, where each image, $\mathbf{x}_i$, is embedded in a high-dimensional semantic embedding space.
-These embeddings are then clustered into $k=1000$ groups using the K-Means++ \cite{kmeans++} algorithm, which utilizes cosine similarity to ensure cohesion within clusters.
+These embeddings are then clustered into $k=10000$ groups using the K-Means++ \cite{kmeans++} algorithm, which utilizes cosine similarity to ensure cluster cohesion.
+To determine the optimal number of clusters, we employ the silhouette score method across various cluster sizes: {50, 100, 500, 1000, 2000, 5000, 10000, 20000} (see Supplemental Materials for more details).
+This experiment underscores that a configuration of 10000 clusters maximizes the silhouette score, indicating optimal internal similarity and external dissimilarity among the clusters.
 Figure \ref{fig:sample_clusters} (c) presents a 2D projection of the CSD embedding space using t-SNE \cite{t-sne}.
 The visualization reveals that some clusters are closely grouped, reflecting stylistic similarities, while others are distinctly isolated, demonstrating significant stylistic variations.